wasp-lang/wasp/web/DOCS-STRUCTURE.md

 --> Why are these not Advanced Features?
 Each are pretty boring and small, and
     not really an interesting feature of Wasp, just something that can be done.
+    And they all relate to configuring the project/what can exist within the project.